haiwera-silk-cd/magento-devdocs/_includes/cloud/ssh-tunnel.md

 <div markdown="1">

-You can also use SSH tunneling to connect to a service from your local development environment as if the service were local.
+You can also use SSH tunneling to connect to a service from your 本地开发环境 as if the service were local.
 Before tunneling, you need to have [SSH configured]({{ page.baseurl }}/cloud/env/environments-ssh.html).

 Use a terminal application to log in and issue commands.